mbdavid/LiteDB/README.md

 - Review Logger class = LogLevel be simpler?
 I want log VERBOSE

 This structure will be work more close to a DBMS (centralized database instance with a server running).

-# Cons
-- Will not support N application running in some datafile (like many desktops apps using a server datafile)
-- Console shell CLI must be always disconected?

-# To think about
-- Write operation can be in an async Task?
-Will boost performance :) (needs .NET 4 or works with Thread)
-- IQueryProvider to `db.Query<MyClass>("colName").Where(x => x.IdName == "John").ToPaged(1, 10);`

 =============================================================================